 When Microsoft Japan decided to test drive a four-day work week in August 2019, the company reported a ‘40% rise in productivity, more efficient meetings and happier workers who took less time off.’

 There are other ways to tinker with the orthodox work week – one experiment in the Harvard Business Review from late 2018 shows that a decrease from the average eight-hour work day to a six-hour workday may increase productivity.

 Georgian companies are starting to experiment as well.

 Takaka Abramia is the co-founder and creative director of Studio Impulse, a Tbilisi design studio which started with a four-day work week when the company first launched back in April 2018.

 “I had the same problem everywhere else I had worked – I didn’t have time for myself, for my personal development.
 I have many interests aside from my job, and need to pursue them as an artist.
-When I was working five days a week, and going home at 10 in the evening, I wasn’t particularly happy”, Takaka says, noting the four-day work week at Studio Impulse is actually an approach to cultivating the talents of the company’s personnel, and not just time off work.
+When I was working five days a week, and going home at 10 in the evening, I couldn’t say I was exactly happy”, Takaka says, noting the four-day work week at Studio Impulse is an approach to cultivating the talents of the company’s personnel, and not just time off work.

 “People in general need time for themselves to pursue what they are interested in – otherwise they become stale, stop growing and their work suffers”, she adds.

 In one of Studio Impulse’s early concept videos, Abramia says design is a highly cerebral process: ‘I think about it while en route, in the bath, while sleeping.
 My subconscious is always hunting ideas and chasing inspiration in unconscious pools.’
 When asked how one can be thinking about work all the time and finding other hobbies to engage in, she laughs: